BSkyB to unveil 'Sky Europe' deal on Friday

 The 25-year-old BSkyB built its business around the offer of premium sports but it has also become known for its technological innovation, such as the award-winning Sky+ set-top box, streaming TV app and Europe's first 3D channel.

-Taking this approach to its new assets could help to grow revenues while costs could be saved on joint procurement for technology, capital allocation and the co-production of programming.
+Taking this approach to its new assets could help to grow revenues while costs could be saved on joint procurement for technology, capital allocation and the co-production of programing.

-Two people familiar with the deal have said the potential synergies could be higher than most analysts have realised.
+Two people familiar with the deal have said the potential synergies could be higher than most analysts have realized.

 "We think the market may have underestimated the upside from a deal (increased scale/cost synergies/revenue synergies) and be wary of a significant rights issue to fund the deal, that we think is unlikely," UBS said in a note to clients.